 Why Does the Treasury Issue Tips?
 The Tips–Treasury Bond PuzzleMatthias Fleckenstein, Francis A. Longstaff, Hanno Lustig

 NBER Working Paper No. 16358 We show that the price of a Treasury bond and an inflation-swapped TIPS issue exactly replicating the cash flows of the Treasury bond can differ by more than $20 per $100 notional.
 Treasury bonds are almost always overvalued relative to TIPS.
-Total TIPS–Treasury mispricing has exceeded $56 billion, representing nearly eight percent of the total amount of TIPS outstanding.
-TIPS–Treasury mispricing is strongly related to supply factors such as Treasury debt issuance and the availability of collateral in the financial markets, and is correlated with other types of fixed-income arbitrages, These results pose a major puzzle to classical asset pricing theory.
+Total TIPS-Treasury mispricing has exceeded $56 billion, representing nearly eight percent of the total amount of TIPS outstanding.
+TIPS-Treasury mispricing is strongly related to supply factors such as Treasury debt issuance and the availability of collateral in the financial markets, and is correlated with other types of fixed-income arbitrages, These results pose a major puzzle to classical asset pricing theory.
 In addition, they raise the issue of why the Treasury issues TIPS, since in so doing it both gives up a valuable fiscal hedging option and leaves large amounts of money on the table.
-An NBER digest for this paper is available.
-You may purchase this paper on-line in .pdf format from SSRN.com ($5) for electronic delivery.
+A non-technical summary of this paper is available in the February 2011 NBER Digest.

 |